From Sunday to Sabbath: The Puritan Origins of Modern Seventh-day Sabbatarianism

 Because of these prejudices and the recent history of anti-seventh day persecution, those holding seventh-day views tested the waters carefully.
 On at least one occasion, church records were kept in code, while seventh-day publications were released anonymously or with only the author’s initials.
 Therefore, one cannot speak with absolute certainty as to the exact year the earliest seventh-day congregations originated.
 Based on their own writings and other evidence, it appears that most of them arose during the decade of the 1650s.

 In every case, those individuals whose backgrounds historians have uncovered lived first as Baptists before becoming seventh-day Sabbatarians.
 This may explain why seventh-day Christians felt an affinity for Baptists.
-They viewed Sunday-observing Baptists as their spiritual brothers, accepting their conversions and often worshiping with them.
+They viewed Sunday-observing Baptists as their spiritual siblings, accepting their conversions and often worshiping with them.

 It is not clear how many congregations the seventh-day observers established during the 1650s.
 By the 1660s we know of at least 10, but some scholars believe the evidence suggests that the movement was more widespread than that number indicates.
 Because of the distribution of seventh-day literature, isolated individuals or small, weak, pastorless groups may have been present in many locales.

-The Execution of John James
+The execution of John James

 The overthrow of the Commonwealth and the restoration of the monarchy in late 1660 placed nonconformists in more difficult circumstances.
 Charles II, suspected of being a secret Catholic, sought the overthrow of all nonconformist privileges and freedoms.
 His plan was inadvertently aided by a Fifth-Monarchist revolt in January 1661.

 Fifth Monarchists were a diverse group of Christians who looked for the soon-coming kingdom of God on earth (the fifth monarchy of Daniel 2).
-The more radical Fifth Monarchists sought to set up Christ's rule through arms.
+The more radical Fifth Monarchists sought to set up Christ’s rule through violence.
 After their London revolt was crushed, intolerance ruled England.

 As under James I, Charles II found a seventh-day Sabbatarian a convenient target for his wrath.
 The pastor of London’s seventh-day Mill Yard congregation was John James, a poor silk weaver by trade.
 A Fifth Monarchist, though not a revolutionary, his favorite scripture was Revelation 11:15, “The kingdoms of this world are become the kingdoms of our Lord, and of his Christ and he shall reign for ever and ever” (KJV).
 His martyrdom is one of the most thoroughly documented of that decade.